ossf/wg-globalcyberpolicy/documents/CRA/CRA_Steward_One_Pager.md

 # Linux Foundation CRA Stewards "One-Pager" #

+The European Cyber Resilience Act (CRA) introduces the concept of an Open Source Software ‘Steward’, a role that closely aligns with how open source foundations already support the projects under their umbrella.
+This paper outlines what that role entails and provides a brief, practical guide for Linux Foundation projects on the responsibilities and actions they may need to take to meet these stewardship expectations.

 ## TL/DR  ##
 In plain language, here is what the Steward’s obligations come down to:
 1. Provide a vulnerability reporting process and a cybersecurity policy, to be adopted and publicly shared by each affected project, including details on secure development practices.